SLOPE SOARING SITES OF SOUTHERN ENGLAND

 Where’s that then?

-One of the few coastal soaring sites in Kent, Beltinge Cliffs rise between Beltinge and Reculver on the north coast of Kent.
+One of the few coastal soaring sites in north Kent, Beltinge Cliffs rise between Beltinge and Reculver, a couple of miles east of Herne Bay.

 So what’s it like?

 The cliffs at Beltinge are a rarity in southern England: cliffs that face north.
-They work well in north winds, obviously.
-These are irregular, eroding clay banks and cliffs, popular with fossil hunters.
+To be precise, some sections face NNW.
+They work well in north to almost northwest winds.
+These are irregular, eroding clay banks and cliffs, popular with fossil hunters when the tide is out.
 The area is public access land owned by the local Council.
+The landing area is good: quite large and flat.
 The cliffs are not as high as those at Beachy Head but nevertheless they’re nicely soarable when conditions are right.
+As with most cliffs, there can be turbulence at the edge.
 The wind speed range that seems to work best is around 10mph to 20mph.
 When the wind exceeds about 20mph the lift breaks up into strong turbulence and the cliffs become unsoarable.
+In winds below about 12mph paragliders sometimes fly at Beltinge.

 The cliffs at the Reculver end are a protected area.
 If you fly along this section you should take great care not to upset the sand martins that nest in the cliffs (obviously this is unlikely, since any glider that collides with the cliff face is about to be lost to sea!)